 Data Collection

 Observations took place every Monday to Thursday from 10:00 to 17:00 and every Friday from 10:00 to 16:30.
 Exact timings on each ward were not allocated in advance but researchers attempted to spend similar amounts of time on each ward.
 Inpatient wards included two female wards, two male wards, one ward for people with a dementia, and one ward for patients who were medically fit for discharge.
 All patients with a dementia were eligible to take part with the exception of those who were critically ill, at end of life, in protective isolation, or had other clinical reasons as specified by the nurse in charge.
-Patients were excluded on consultee advice, when a consultee could not be reached.
-Members of hospital staff were informed when observations were taking place and were able to opt out.
+Each eligible patient was approached by a researcher and given verbal and written information about taking part in the study, leading to discussion and opportunity to ask questions, and then the patient was invited to indicate whether or not they wished to take part.
+In line with the UK Mental Capacity Act (2005) all patients were assumed to have the capacity to decide about taking part in the study unless there was evidence to the contrary.
+Researchers assessed capacity during their discussions with patients about their inclusion in the study.
+Patients deemed to lack capacity to decide about taking part in the research were included in the study if the researchers could contact a personal consultee (a partner, relative or friend) and that the consultee advice indicated their inclusion.
+Patients were excluded on consultee advice, when a consultee could not be reached, or, regardless of having capacity or not, if patients indicated verbally or non-verbally that they were unhappy with participating.
+Members of hospital staff received advance written information about the study and the observations, were informed when observations were taking place and were able to opt out.